maximanss/cst438project/rentcar/README.md

 ```

 ### GET /book
-This allows to book a reservation with the company id (either 1 or 2), start and end date of the rental, and the location (Boston, Las Vegas, San Diego or San Francisco) of where it will be used.
+This allows to book a reservation with the company id (currently it can only be 1 or 2), start and end date of the rental, and the location (Boston, Las Vegas, San Diego or San Francisco) of where it will be used.
 Cartype is defaulted to a two seated vehicle minimum (standard).
 Please use cartype=${cartype} for specific models.
 The available ones are luxury, suv, truck, and van.
 ```
 https://maha20-car-rental.herokuapp.com/api/book?companyid=${id}&startdate=yyyy-mm-dd&enddate=yyyy-mm-dd&location=${location}
 ```